marcsicr/gifty-backend-wildfly/README.md

 ## About the project

-This is backend service for Gifty browser app that allows users to register, login and save their favorite gifs.
+This is a backend service for Gifty browser app that allows users to register, login and save their favorite gifs.
 The service has been implemented as a REST API.

 ## Tools and libraries used
 * JavaEE + JAX-RS on Wildfly